-The above, often paraphrased quote originated in Mr. Warhol's catalogue for an exhibit at the Moderna Museet, in Stockholm in 1968, but it might as well have been said of 1968.
+The above, often paraphrased quote originated in Mr. Warhol's catalogue for an exhibit at the Moderna Museet, in Stockholm in 1968, but it might as well have been said of the year 1968 itself.
 Indeed, there may be no better example of someone who was extremely famous for a brief time than author Adam Diment.
 In 1967 his novel The Dolly, Dolly Spy was published to accolades and a huge amount of press.
 The book featured a spy as never seen before, the pot smoking, thoroughly Mod Philip McAlpine.
 Mr. Diment would write three more novels featuring McApine (The Great Spy Race and The Bang, Bang Birds from 1968, Think Inc. from 1971) before disappearing from public view.
 Since then both he and his books have been largely forgotten.

 Adam Diment was born in 1948, the son of an upper middle class farmer in Sussex, England.
 He was educated at Lansing, a private boarding school in West Sussex.
 According to a newspaper article by Dick Kleiner of the Newspaper Enterprise Association (NEA) published around July 23, 1968, Mr. Diment had worked in both publishing and advertising, but liked neither.
 It was in 1967 that Mr. Diment's agent sent the manuscript for The Dolly, Dolly Spy to publisher Michael Joseph.
 Not only did Michael Joseph buy the book, but they did so for an unheard sum of money for a work by an unpublished writer.
 They also signed Adam Diment to write an entire series of books.
 What is more, Diment's agent would go onto sell The Dolly, Dolly Spy in 17 other countries, including Australia, Canada, and the United States.
 The Dolly, Dolly Spy was at the centre of a good deal of publicity.
 In the years 1967-1968 there was a good deal of newspaper coverage of Adam Diment.
 Indeed, to promote the publication of The Dolly, Dolly Spy in the United States, Mr. Diment did a book tour across the country.
 He would even be photographed by Life magazine.

 Today it must seem unusual that there would be so much furore over a spy novel, but then it must be pointed out that The Dolly, Dolly Spy was a very unusual spy novel.
 Its protagonist was Philip McAlpine, a pot smoking, Chelsea swinger who loves girls and fast cars.
 McAlpine is blackmailed into working for a rather shadowy part of British Intelligence with the threat he will be arrested for drug dealing.
 As to his blackmailer, that would be his boss in British Intelligence, a thorough sadist named Rupert Quine.
 Quine is a complete dandy whose speech pattern is total camp.
 He consistently refers to McAlpine as "honey" and "sweetie."
-Quine was as far form M from Ian Fleming's James Bond novels or Mac from Donald Hamilton's Matt Helm as one could get.
+Quine was as far from M from Ian Fleming's James Bond novels or Mac from Donald Hamilton's Matt Helm as one could get.
 Philip McAlpine dressed in the latest Mod fashions and used the most up to date slang.
 In other respects, however, The Dolly, Dolly Spy had all the necessary ingredients of Sixties, Bondian spy fiction: lots of sex and lots of violence.
 Indeed, the plot of The Dolly, Dolly Spy is similar to other, contemporary spy novels--McAlpine must abduct a former member of the Waffen SS.

 Because its hero and its author both smoked marijuana, The Dolly, Dolly Spy did cause a bit of controversy upon its publication in the United Kingdom.
 It also proved to be a roaring success, something it would repeat in most of the seventeen countries in which it was published.
 The Great Spy Race was published in March 1968.
 The book centred upon Philip McAlpine working to get to a secret microfilm before enemy agents can do so.
 The novel received the same sterling reviews that the first book did.
 In fact, it would be in 1968 that Hollywood would come calling upon Mr. Diment's door.